When I was a teen, I spent years investigating Eastern spirituality and philosophy: Buddhism, Taoism, Confucianism, Samurais, you name it.

 Compassion and empathy are essential parts of meditation.
 Imagine that compassion getting deeply rooted into your firm’s culture.
 It will affect your relationship with your staff, clients and ultimately improve your company.

-Considering meditation as part of your personal daily routine or going one step further and including it in your company’s work schedule as Google did will have great benefits.
-I suggest you give it try.
+Considering meditation as part of your daily routine or going one step further and including it in your business’ work schedule as Google did, will have significant benefits.
+I suggest you give it a try.
 You might end up making the world a better place in the process.